Requirements for the Certificate

 Residence and Quality of Work

-- 8 credits in residence
+- At least 8 certificate credits must be completed in residence

 Pass/fail courses do not apply to the certificate.